 - providing a registered office in the Netherlands on demand - the registered office serves as the headquarters for the company in the Netherlands and it will be made public;

 - setting up a bank account for the company in Holland - BridgeWest will help in setting up the share capital bank account, as well as a current bank account once the company is incorporated;

 - recommending a Dutch accountant, as accounting services are needed for new businesses in the Netherlands.

 Types of companies in the Netherlands

-- Dutch limited liability company (Besloten Vennootschap - B.V.) – The requirements for a Dutch limited liability company are: to have at least one shareholder and one director, a registered office and a minimum share capital of 18,000 EUR.
+The Dutch limited liability company (Besloten Vennootschap - B.V.) – the requirements for a Dutch limited liability company are: to have at least one shareholder and one director, a registered office and a minimum share capital of EUR 0,01.
 The shareholders of a limited liability company in the Netherlands are held liable for the company’s obligations and debts to the extent of their share contributions which is the reason why the Dutch BV is the most common type of company for foreign investors.

-- Dutch joint stock company (Naamloze Vennootschap - N.V.) – The Dutch joint stock company requires a minimum share capital of 45,000 EUR, it must have at least one shareholder, a management board and a supervisory board.
-The Dutch NVis also required to have a registered office.
+The Dutch joint stock company (Naamloze Vennootschap - N.V.) – the Dutch joint stock company requires a minimum share capital of EUR 45,000, it must have at least one shareholder, a management board and a supervisory board.
+The Dutch NV is also required to have a registered office.

-- Dutch General Partnership (Vennootschap Onder Firma - VOF) – Dutch general partnerships do not require a minimum share capital as they are not legal entities.
+The Dutch general partnership (Vennootschap Onder Firma - VOF) – Dutch general partnerships do not require a minimum share capital as they are not legal entities.
 The shareholders of general partnerships in Holland will be held liable both jointly and separately for the company’s debts and obligations to the extent of their personal assets.

-- Dutch Branch, Subsidiary or Representative Office- Foreign companies are allowed to set up separate enterprises from the parent company, where the foreign company will be a shareholder in a Dutch company.
+The Dutch branch, subsidiary or representative office - foreign companies are allowed to set up separate enterprises from the parent company, where the foreign company will be a shareholder in a Dutch company.
 Foreign companies can also open extensions of the parent company in the Netherlands.